drusya-github/drusya-github/README.md

 ## ABOUT ME
 I recently graduated from SRM University, AP, with a degree in computer science and Engineering, speicalising in AIML.
-I am currently pursuing a master's in computer science at University of North Texas.
+I am currently pursuing a master's degree in computer science at University of North Texas.

 <!--